Thanks for stopping by the Becoming Traditional digital village.

 The Beginning of Becoming Traditional

-I’ve longed to be more traditional and have a simpler life for awhile, but it accelerated this year.
-While preparing to return from maternity leave, my employer told me I wouldn’t be able to continue working remotely as I had since COVID shut things down in 2020.
-They were bringing nearly every employee back onsite.
-Because my husband and I were financially disciplined the past 7 years, we were fortunate enough to trade one luxury for another.
-The luxury of me coming home full-time to be with our son for the luxury of two incomes in a HCOL area.
+I’ve longed to be more traditional and have a simpler life for awhile, but it accelerated early 2022.
+While preparing to return from maternity leave, my employer told me I wouldn’t be able to continue working remotely as I had throughout the pandemic from early 2020 until that time.
+Despite having exceeded the expectations of my position while 100% remote, my role was being brought back onsite.
+Because my husband and I were financially disciplined early in our marriage, we were fortunate enough to trade one luxury for another.
+The luxury of me coming home full-time to be with our firstborn for the luxury of two incomes in a high cost of living area.

 So, start by reading this post first to learn how BT defines womanhood and the traditional woman.